ElizPN/Weather-App-React/README.md

 With this app you can check the weather in any city in the world.
 The icons in the Weather app indicate different weather conditions.

-Deployed to GitHub Pages: https://elizpn.github.io/Weather-App-React/
+Life App is here: https://elizpn.github.io/Weather-App-React/

 -  Language - [TypeScript](https://www.typescriptlang.org/)
 -  Data storage -